 Douglas Powell is a designer-maker whose practice bridges product design, metal fabrication, and experimental artistry.
-Rooted in craftsmanship, his work explores the balance between control and spontaneity, allowing material and process to guide the final form.
+Rooted in craftsmanship, his work explores the balance between control and spontaneity, allowing materials and process to guide the final form.

 With a deep respect for raw materials, Douglas embraces their natural imperfections, highlighting their textures and inherent qualities.
 As a master craftsman, he fabricates every piece by hand, ensuring that each work is not only an object of function but also a statement of artistry and material exploration.
 His creations challenge traditional boundaries, redefining what metal can be in contemporary design.